Urban beach

 An urban beach (also city beach and sometimes beach club) is an artificially-created environment in an urban setting which simulates a public beachfront, through the use of sand, beach umbrellas, and seating elements.
-Urban beaches are designed to surprise and delight city residents, workers, and visitors by inserting a beach atmosphere into an urban area that would otherwise be typical cityscape.

 There are many variations of urban beaches.
 Urban beaches are often found along waterways, though some are inserted into town squares or other spaces far from water.
 The beach may be a seasonal installation over a roadway or parking lot, or it may be permanent.

-It is not necessarily public land though it is always open to the general public (sometimes with a small admission fee).
-As river or ocean swimming is not possible, many urban beaches include water features -- for example fountains, wading pools or misting towers -- for cooling off.
+Urban beaches are not necessarily publicly owned, though they generally remain open to the public (sometimes with an admission fee).
+Where river or ocean swimming is not possible, many urban beaches include water features -- for example fountains, wading pools or misting towers -- for cooling off.
 Some urban beaches feature entertainment, or food and beverage areas.
-A few include sports facilities such as beach volleyball.
+A few include sports facilities such as beach volleyball, beach soccer, and cornhole.

-Most urban beaches are designed to appeal to a general population, from families to young singles to older citizens.
-Although an urban beach may not have facilities for swimming, swimwear is commonly seen alongside the more usual attire seen in major urban centres.
+Most urban beaches are designed to appeal to a general population, including families, young singles, and older citizens.
+Although an urban beach may not have facilities for swimming, swimwear is commonly seen alongside the more usual attire seen in major urban centers.

+Researchers have noted that while urban beaches provide recreation to the public, mechanical sand grooming and high visitor use can reduce biodiversity in near-shore environments.

 The popularity of urban beaches increased in the early 21st century as the concept was championed by urban planners, landscape architects and local politicians.

 History

-Natural urban beaches located at the sea have attracted tourists for a long time, such as the Copacabana of Rio, the central beach of San Sebastián or the City Beach in Stralsund.
-However, many of the urban beaches are used especially by the locals for relaxation.
-A good example of this is the beach of Barcola, which used to be connected to the center of Trieste by tram and now by bus.
-People of all ages take the opportunity to spend their free time or lunch breaks away from the heat of the city on the cool sea breeze.
-There are even considerations to rebuild the sandy beach in Barcola, which was largely overbuilt by road construction in the 19th century.
+Natural urban beaches by the sea have attracted both tourists and locals for a long time, such as the Copacabana of Rio, the central beach of San Sebastián, or the City Beach in Stralsund.
+For example, the beach of Barcola is connected to the center of Trieste by bus and people of all ages take the opportunity to spend their free time by the sea.
+There are considerations to rebuild parts of the beach in Barcola, as it was largely overbuilt by road construction in the 19th century.

+One of the earliest known man-made urban beaches, Tower Beach, was built on the Thames, England, in 1934.
+The Tower Beach was an immediate success, drawing half a million visitors from 1934 to 1939.
+The beach closed in 1971, due to pollution and safety concerns.

-Although many cities had experimented with temporary sand installations for various festivals and artistic projects, the modern urban beach concept as a summertime public amenity in the middle of the city was popularized by the Paris-Plages, a program of seasonal urban beach installations along the Seine that started in 2002 and has been enormously successful.
-While some European urban beaches claim to predate Paris, all built since have been strongly influenced by its design elements and programming.
+The modern urban beach concept as a summertime public amenity in the middle of the city was popularized by the Paris-Plages, a program of seasonal urban beach installations along the Seine.
+The Paris Plages is the world's largest urban beach.
+It transforms a stretch of riverbank into a beach experience complete with sand, deck chairs, and water activities.